High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic

 \section{Development and analysis}

-This section will firstly present a novel composite $ s $-sub-step implicit algorithm with undetermined algorithmic parameters to solve the system (\ref{eq:mck}).
-Then, the conditions achieving the designed order of accuracy are derived by analyzing a damped single-degree-of-freedom (SDOF) system subjected to the external load.
+This section will firstly present a novel $ s $-sub-step implicit algorithm based on the ESDIRK method to solve the system (\ref{eq:mck}).
+Then, the conditions for achieving the designed order of accuracy are derived by analyzing a damped single-degree-of-freedom (SDOF) system subjected to the external load.
 The section ends up with the controllable dissipation analysis in the high-frequency range.